Rhetorical Analysis Essay Outline: Examples & Strategies

 How to Write a Hook for a Rhetorical Analysis Essay

-A hook is a sentence that grabs the reader’s attention.
-You can do it by presenting an interesting fact about the author.
-You may also use an inspiring or amusing quote.
+A hook is a sentence that seizes the reader’s attention.
+You can achieve it by presenting a curious fact about the author.
+You might also use an inspiring or amusing quote.
 Make sure your hook is connected with the text you are writing about.

-For example, if you’re analyzing MLK’s I Have a Dream speech, you can hook the reader with the following sentence:
+For example, if you’re analyzing MLK’s I Have a Dream speech, you can hook the audience with the following sentence:

 Example: